 An officer claiming you were resisting arrest can be argued.
 Resisting arrest without or with violence is surprisingly common, but there are also many defenses to consider, depending on the situation.
 Arguments have been made in previous court cases that an officer is not in their uniform and you were not aware the person was law enforcement; the officer may not have identified themselves when arresting you and you believe you are being attacked so you defend yourself; the officer may be in the process of arresting you and you squirm or clench up because you are freaking out or because the handcuffs are uncomfortable; or, the officer may be performing an illegal search and seizure and you refuse to cooperate.

 However, the defenses you can use must be properly handled and argued.
 While you may think just explaining the situation will get the resisting charge dropped, once again those protections and statutes are enforced for a reason.
-Call the Law Office of Adams & Luka today to get an experienced attorney on your side that can argue your defenses.
+Call the Law Office of Adams & Luka today to get an experienced attorney on your side who can argue your defenses.